JayZim/SPACE_FLTeam/flomps_algorithm/README.md

 - Supports small to large satellite constellations

 ### 5. Robust Fallback
-- Extends search when no valid candidates found
+- Searches ALL remaining timesteps when no valid candidates found
+- Selects server with most connections when requirements impossible
+- Clear IMPOSSIBLE messages when strict requirements can't be met
-- Always selects a server (even if suboptimal)
+- Always selects a valid server (graceful degradation)
-- Graceful degradation in poor connectivity scenarios

 ## Algorithm Performance